Antanas Kriščiukaitis: Independent Lithuania

 Kriščiukaitis returned to Lithuania in September 1918 and started drafting laws for the Council of Lithuania.
 The Party of National Progress suggested Kriščiukaitis as the first Minister of Justice.
 Petras Leonas became the minister and Kriščiukaitis was appointed as the chairman of the Lithuanian Tribunal, the highest court in interwar Lithuania, on 10 December 1918.
 In 1920, he became co-founder and chairman of the Society of Lithuanian Jurists (Lietuvos teisininkų draugija) and editor of its journal Teisė (Law).
 In total, he edited 23 volumes of Teisė.
 In October 1922, he was invited to become a professor of the criminal law and procedure at the newly established University of Lithuania and started teaching in January 1923.
-His students summarized the lectures which edited and approved by Kriščiukaitis were published in 1928.
+His students summarized the lectures which were edited and approved by Kriščiukaitis and were published in 1928.
 From 1929, he was a specialist advisor to the State Council of Lithuania and worked with special commissions on legal terminology (which disbanded after his death), new criminal code, and civil registration.
 He was one of the major contributors and designers of the 1933 judicial reform.
 As the chairman of the Supreme Tribunal, Kriščiukaitis was a member of the advisory council to the Minister of Justice.
 On three occasions, he was acting Minister of Justice while the minister was away.
 He was also a member of the commissions on state awards.

 Directed by Minister Antanas Tumėnas, Kriščiukaitis worked on translating and editing the 1903 criminal code of the Russian Empire which was still in effect in Lithuania in hopes of drafting a new criminal code; this project was not passed but it was used in the later translations of the Russian code.
 He was editor of two volumes of an unofficial collection of laws and regulations compiled by Antanas Merkys in 1922 and 1925 and of an anniversary book devoted to the first decade of the Lithuanian courts.
 As an editor, professor, and judge, he paid particular attention to the purity and correctness of the Lithuanian language, working to standardize Lithuanian legal terminology and create new terms.
 He worked to enforce the rule that Lithuanian language would be used for all legal proceedings despite complaints from Russian-speaking attorneys.

 He received the Order of Vytautas the Great (1st class), the highest state award in Lithuania, and Order of the Lithuanian Grand Duke Gediminas (2nd class).
 He continued to work as a judge and university professor until his sudden death on 30 October 1933 in Kaunas.
 He was buried in the old city cemetery.
 When it was transformed into the present-day Ramybė Park, his body was reburied in the Petrašiūnai Cemetery.
 A memorial stone and wayside shrine were erected at his birthplace in 1970.